leo-sizaret/starkpass/README.md

 ![StarkPass](./starkpass-ui/public/main.png)

-StarkPass brings Starknet IRL by letting you buy tickets for your favourite events directly on-chain, using Starknet L2, Argent and Sismo.
+StarkPass brings Starknet IRL by letting you buy tickets for your favourite events on-chain, using Starknet L2, Argent and Sismo.

 ### For users